hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

     - Can be transformed into numerical
     - Can't be transformed
 - Problem: how to interpret a numerical probability stm and the numerical assertion it makes

 ##### Subjective and objective interpretations
 - 2 interpretations of classical theory of probability:
   - Subjective: notable is Keynes logico-subjective theory (~Bayesian).
   Limitation: does not explain how a stm of ignorance, interpreted as a frequency stm, can be empirically tested and corroborated
   - Objective: frequency interpretation: treat every numerical probability stm as a stm about the relative frequency with which an event of a certain kind occurs within a sequences of occurrences
-  - -> Numerical prob stms are only admissible if we can give a frequency interpretation of them
+  - -> Numerical probability stms are only admissible if we can give a frequency interpretation of them
-- Next part (skipped - too technical): construct anew the theory of prob as a modified frequency theory
+- Next part (skipped - too technical): construct anew the theory of probability as a modified frequency theory

 ##### The problem of decidability
 - Problem: so long as the binomial formula is derivable within the system, probability stms will not be falsifiable
 - -> Void of empirical content
 - Practical falsification used in empirical sci: obtained only through a methodological decision to regard highly improbable events as ruled out (prohibited)

 ##### The logical form of probability statements
-- Prob stms are non-falsifiable & non-verifiable, therefore:
+- Probability stms are non-falsifiable & non-verifiable, therefore:
   - Have no falsifiable consequences
   - Cannot be consequences of verifiable stms
   - Have unilaterally verifiable consequences (purely existential - 'there is' consequences) (eg if p(b) > 0, there is occurrence of b in the sequence)
   - Are consequences of unilaterally falsifiable universal stms ('all' stms)
 - Purely existential consequences (existential hypotheses) are verifiable
-- Prob stms have 2 requirements:
+- Probability stms have 2 requirements:
   - Randomness -> the form of an existential hypothesis
-  - -> Establish a relation between prob stms and basic stms
+  - -> Establish a relation between probability stms and basic stms
   - Uniqueness def -> can't have the form of an existential hypo but the form of universal stm
-  - -> Regulate the relations between the various prob stms themselves
+  - -> Regulate the relations between the various probability stms themselves
-  - -> Ensure prob stms can contradict one another: prob stms have the form of a conjunction between universal stm and existential hypo
+  - -> Ensure probability stms can contradict one another: probability stms have the form of a conjunction between universal stm and existential hypo

 ##### A probabilistic system of speculative metaphysics
 - -> Explain any regularities as a rare random occurrence

 ##### Probability in physics
 - The rule that extreme improbabilities have to be neglected agrees with the demand for sci objectivity: improbable events are not reproducible
-- -> If reproducible then the prob estimate is falsified
+- -> If reproducible then the probability estimate is falsified
 - The dividing line between what is permitted and what is forbidden is determined by the attainable precision in measurements

 ##### Law and chance
 - Frame conditions def: the rules of play and other rules determining the conditions under which the various events of a random sequence are to take place